This post may contain affiliate links. Learn what that means for me and for you.

 Both men and women can be pickpockets, along with children.
 In fact, it’s common for groups of kids and teens to work together as pickpockets (usually forced into it by adults.)

-It’s important to be vigilant of those around you, because anyone could be a pickpocket even if they don’t “look” like one.
+This is why it’s important to be vigilant of everyone around you, because anyone could be a pickpocket even if they don’t necessarily “look” like one.

 Who Do Pickpockets Target?